kevingosse/kevingosse.github.io/content/posts/2024-09-03-windows-error-reporting.md

 {{<image classes="fancybox center" src="/images/2024-09-03-windows-error-reporting-4.png" >}}

-If we inspect the memory at that address, we can see almost immediately the string `C:\Windows\Microsoft.NET\Framework64\v4.0.30319\mscordacwks.dll`, and our own crash handler a bit later (`C:\crash\wer.dll`). .NET Framework registers its own crash handler, and it claims the crash before we have a chance to!
+If we inspect the memory at that address, we can see almost immediately the string `C:\Windows\Microsoft.NET\Framework64\v4.0.30319\mscordacwks.dll`, and our own crash handler a bit later (`C:\crash\wer.dll`).
+It turns out that .NET Framework registers its own crash handler, and they're invoked in the same order they were registered.
+Because of that, it's able to claim the crash before we have a chance to!

 # Changing the order of the crash handlers